NinevaStudios/nineva-docs/docs/ue-plugins/google-play-unreal.md

 !> If you encounter issues please check the [list of the most common problems](https://developers.google.com/games/services/console/enabling#avoiding_common_setup_problems) and double-check everything

+First of all, if the project fails to build in UE5 - try disabling `Android File Server` built-in plugin.

 ## Google Play Console

 ### Create an app in Google Play Console